johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 We're introducing a lot of new functionality on our site, and that means we need to update and define additional routes for our users.
 Let's take a step back to examine the overall strategy for our routes:

 - The `/` or `/index.html` route will be the default route, but should only be accessible if a user has been authenticated.
 After all, we don't want unauthorized users seeing our awesome button-click app!
-- We need to create a `/login` route that will authenticate users with Twitter.
+- We need to create a `/login` route that will authenticate users with GitHub.
 - Additionally, we'll want a `/profile` page that shows a user's information
 - A user will also want to `/logout`.
 - We'll want to include a few application specific routes to post user information via an API, and define the previously mentioned `/auth/github` and `/auth/github/callback` routes